PrachiKanodia08/Quiz-App---mini-project/README.md

 I practiced the below tutorial for my first react mini project <br/><br/>
 My addition -
 <ul>
-<li>Next button should be disabled when no option is selected and get enabled when option is selected.....(On hold)</li>
+<li>Next button should be disabled when no option is selected and get enabled when option is selected</li>
 </ul>

 Link: